“Be careful of that place!”

 I laughed.
 “That maybe so.
 But I am too old to play tricks, which is OK.
 I have learned enough to keep on begging my way through life.”

-Gunning the motor, it was not long before the stretch of the pontoon cable across the water came into view.
+It was not long before the stretch of the pontoon cable across the water came into view.
 We waved to two of the staff sitting idly in the shade of the trees, waiting for the next client needing a crossing.

 I saw nothing.